lesreddy/tw-tetris/readme.md

 1. [VSCode](https://code.visualstudio.com/) - a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 2. [Bootstrap](https://www.bootstrapcdn.com/) - used to simplify the structure and to make it responsive.
 3. [jquery](https://www.jquery.com) - a required library for Bootbox.
-4. [Bootbox](http://bootboxjs.com/) - a small JavaScript library which allows you to create programmatic dialog boxes using Bootstrap modals, without having to worry about creating, managing, or removing any of the required DOM elements or JavaScript event handlers.
-5. [SweetAlert2](https://sweetalert2.github.io/) - A JS library for running stylistically improved JS popup boxes
-6. [PopperJS](https://popper.js.org/) - also a required JS library to run Bootbox
+4. [PopperJS](https://popper.js.org/) - also a required JS library to run Bootbox

 ## Testing